idaholab/moose/framework/doc/content/syntax/Executioner/FixedPointAlgorithms/index.md

 ## Picard fixed point iterations

 Picard iterations are the default fixed point iteration algorithm.
 They may be relaxed, with a relaxation factor specified for the
-Master application in the `Executioner` block, and a relaxation factor specified for each `MultiApp` in their respective block.
+,ain application in the `Executioner` block, and a relaxation factor specified for each `MultiApp` in their respective block.

 Relaxed Picard fixed point iterations may be described by:
 \begin{equation}